4.06 from 78 votes

 Ingredients measured out to make no bake protein cookies: almond milk, vanilla, oats, peanut butter, protein powder, oats, banana, salt and cocoa powder.

-• non-dairy milk – I like using unsweetened vanilla almond milk but any dairy-free milk works!
+• non-dairy milk – I love using unsweetened vanilla almond milk for just a hint of extra vanilla goodness.

 Collage of four photos showing the steps out to make no bake protein cookies.
 One photo of the melted peanut butter mixture in a pot, a mixing bowl with oats and protein powder, a spatula and mixing bowl making the cookie mixture and finally a photo of a spoon scooping no bake cookies onto a cookie sheet.